 - Running: The other version of water waste is if your toilet continuously runs after you flush it.
 This means that water is in continuous circulations rather than sitting still.

 Leakalertor.com reveals that a running toilet can cost up to $60 a day on your bills, while a leaking toilet can add $50 a month to the same fee.
 It is a big problem.

 Fixing the Toilet

-For both leaking and running toilets, the simplest way to fix them is to hire a handyman.
+For both leaking and running toilets, the simplest way to fix them is to hire a plumber.
 They are professionally trained and will have your issue resolved in no time.
 However, if you are determined to do it yourself, there are a few things you might want to check.